jcalcaben/gatsby-glossary-app/src/_converted/aspect-ratio.md

   wordClasses:
     - "noun"
   tags:
-    - "Design"
+    - "design"
   synonyms: []
   readMore: []
 ---
 The proportional relationship between the width and height of an image.